 Let us discuss some of the major key differences:

-- The static routing is best for small network implementation and star topologies. it is not as good for any other topologies. whereas dynamic routing is best for a large network implementation. it is good for network topologies which consist of redundant links.
+- The static routing is best for small network implementation and star topologies.
+It is not as good for any other topologies.
+Whereas dynamic routing is best for a large network implementation. it is good for network topologies that consist of redundant links.

 - Static Routing is known for non-adaptive routing, while dynamic routing is known for adaptive routing.

-- static routes require small administrative distance than the dynamic route.
+- Static routes require a small administrative distance than the dynamic route.